meamitshaw/amitkshaw.com/index.md

 # Amit Kumar Shaw
 ## SAP Solution Architect | BRIM • RAR • FSCM • FI

-[cite_start]I am a seasoned **SAP Certified Solution Architect** with over **12.5 years of comprehensive experience** in finance, including auditing, taxation, and enterprise system implementation[cite: 8]. [cite_start]I specialize in leading complex SAP transformations for global enterprises across the SaaS, Media, Telecommunications, and Utilities sectors[cite: 13].
+I am a seasoned **SAP Certified Solution Architect** with over **12.5 years of experience** in finance and enterprise system implementation.
+I specialize in leading complex SAP transformations for global enterprises across the SaaS, Telecommunications, and Utilities sectors.

 ---

 ### 🏆 Career Highlights

-* [cite_start]**Global Implementation Leadership:** Proven track record of delivering end-to-end SAP solutions, consistently aligning technical architecture with business objectives[cite: 13, 14].
+* **Global Implementation Leadership:** Proven track record of delivering end-to-end SAP solutions, aligning technical architecture with business objectives.
-* [cite_start]**Revenue Compliance Expert:** Successfully architected and implemented SAP BRIM-SD-RAR solutions to achieve compliance with **IFRS 15 / ASC 606** standards for high-volume, subscription-based models[cite: 15].
+* **Revenue Compliance Expert:** Successfully architected SAP BRIM-SD-RAR solutions to achieve compliance with **IFRS 15 / ASC 606** standards.
-* [cite_start]**Strategic Trusted Advisor:** Certified in **Presales Skills (RISE with SAP S/4HANA Cloud)**, playing a key role in RFPs, PoCs, and technical enablement for transformation goals[cite: 17, 18].
+* **Strategic Trusted Advisor:** Certified in **RISE with SAP S/4HANA Cloud**, playing a key role in RFPs, PoCs, and technical enablement.
-* [cite_start]**Thought Leadership:** Recognized expert with published technical insights on SAP BRIM, RAR, and FSCM, contributing to the professional community via Acuiti Labs and LinkedIn[cite: 16].
+* **Thought Leadership:** Recognized expert with published technical insights on SAP BRIM and RAR, contributing to the community via Acuiti Labs and LinkedIn.
-* [cite_start]**Award-Winning Delivery:** Multiple-time recipient of awards for outstanding contributions to project delivery and innovation in SAP solutioning[cite: 20].
+* **Award-Winning Delivery:** Multiple-time recipient of awards for outstanding contributions to project delivery and innovation.

 ---

-### 📢 Recent Insights
+### ⭐ Featured Insights (Most Popular)
-*Brief summaries of my latest contributions (Full articles available in [Resources](/resources/))*

-**[2024] Streamlining Tax Compliance in SAP S/4HANA** Exploring the latest enhancements in the S/4HANA 2023 release for global tax management and Vertex integration.

-**[2024] IFRS-15 Compliance: SAP RAR & BRIM**
-A deep dive into the integration logic required for seamless revenue recognition in modern subscription economies.

-**[2023] Real-Time Processing in SAP FI-CA**
-How to leverage external cash desks to optimize payment processing speeds within the FI-CA subledger.
+*The following high-impact articles represent my most requested architectural insights.
+Access the full library in [Resources](/resources/).*

+**[Most Popular] SAP Revenue Accounting and Reporting Integration with SAP BRIM** A foundational guide on bridging the gap between billing and revenue recognition for IFRS 15 compliance.

+**[Expert Guide] SAP BRIM Integration with Vertex Tax Solution** Technical breakdown of automating global tax compliance within high-volume billing environments.

+**[Industry Insight] The Evolution of SAP BRIM**
+An analysis of the transition from traditional billing to modern, subscription-based business models.

 ---